Dorothy Dunn: Style

 Dunn believed that her students had an innate artistic ability, a belief widely promoted by Native American art teacher Angel De Cora (Ho-Chunk) at the beginning of the 20th century.
-Dunn taught the most basic fundamentals of painting while deliberately refraining from teaching life drawing, perspective, or color theory.
-Her student body initially came from the Rio Grande and Western Pueblos, and the Plains tribes.
-Each year the classes grew and represented a greater number of tribes.
-By 1937, the final year that Dunn taught at the Studio, enrollment in the program was 170.
+Dunn only taught the most basic fundamentals of painting while deliberately refraining from teaching life drawing, perspective, or color theory.
+Her early students came primarily from the Rio Grande and Western Pueblos, and the Plains tribes.
+Each year, the classes grew and represented a greater number of tribes.
+By 1937, her final year at the Studio, enrollment in the program was 170.

 The style she taught featured heavily outlined flat fields of color, illustrative and narrative portrayals of ceremonies, dance, and mythology, painted primarily in opaque watercolors.
 Dunn taught a single style of painting influenced by the work of the San Ildefonso painters of the 1910s and 1920s – "a style that she believed, rightly or wrongly, was the only authentic painting style for Native American artists to follow."
 The style she advocated, called the "Studio Style" or "flat-style painting", was inspired by Pueblo mural and pottery painting, Plains hide painting, and rock art.

 Dunn's strict adherence to a single style of painting has been widely criticized, especially from within the Native American community.
 Celebrated Chiricahua Apache sculptor, Allan Houser said, "she trained us all the same way...
 Her style lacked originality and creativity."
 However, many of her students appreciated her efforts.
 Geronima Montoya said that Dunn "did a lot for us.
 She made us realize how important our own Indian ways were, because we had been made to feel ashamed of them.
 She gave us something we could be proud of."